study-hary-id/golang-simple-rest-services/gorilla/README.md

 # gorilla/mux implementation

-Implemented `gorilla/mux` package to handle articles with category and id.
-Using `gorilla/handlers` implements logging feature to `Stdout` like Apache.
-And last is implement other feature of `gorilla/mux` package such as strict slash.
+Implemented `gorilla/mux` package to route articles with category and id.
+With `gorilla/handlers` it can implement logging and works as a middleware, the output can be store to `Stdout`.
+This is really useful for web servers like Nginx or Apache.
+Last but not least is implement other feature of `gorilla/mux` package such as strict slash.